jhpyle/docassemble/_docs/initial.md

 case the terms will apply only to the question, not to the interview as a whole.

+# <a name="sections"></a>Defining the sections for the navigation bar

+You can add use the [`navigation bar`] feature or the [`nav.show_sections()`] function to show your users the "sections" of the interview and what the current section of the interview is.

+Here is a complete example.

+{% include side-by-side.html demo="sections" %}

+Subsections are supported, but only one level of nesting is allowed.

+If your interview uses [multiple languages], you can specify more than one `sections` block and modify each one with a `language` modifier:

+{% highlight yaml %}
+---
+language: en
+sections:
+  - Introduction
+  - Fruit
+  - Vegetables
+  - Conclusion
+---
+language: es
+sections:
+  - Introducción
+  - Fruta
+  - Vegetales
+  - Conclusión
+---
+{% endhighlight %}

+If no language is specified, the fallback language `*` is used.

+In the example above, the [`section`] modifier referred to sections using the same text that is displayed to the user.
+However, in some circumstances, you might want to use a shorthand to refer to a section, and update the actual section names displayed to the user without having to make changes in numerous places in your interview.
+You can do this by using key/value pairs in your `sections` block, and using the special key `subsections` to indicate subsections:

+{% include side-by-side.html demo="sections-keywords" %}

+The keywords for section names need to be valid [Python names].
+When choosing keywords, make sure not to use the names of variables that already exist in your interview.

+This is because the keywords can be used to make the left-hand navigation bar clickable.
+If a keyword for a section is a variable that exists in the interview, clicking on the section will cause an [action] to be launched that seeks a definition of that variable.

+The recommended way to use this feature is to set up [`review`] blocks that have [`event`] set to the keyword of each section that you want to be clickable.

+{% include side-by-side.html demo="sections-keywords-review" %}

+Note that if you use [`review`] blocks in an interview with sections, every question should have a `section` defined.
+Otherwise, when your users jump around the interview, their section may not be appropriate for the question they are currently answering.
+Alternatively, you could use [`code` blocks] and the [`nav.set_section()`] function to make sure that the section is set appropriately.

 # <a name="interview help"></a>Assisting users with `interview help`

 {% highlight yaml %}